NeoRoo

 The face of the app: Logo Design

-I made different versions of the logo to depict the app’s purpose with basic shapes.
-I flashed the top 3 versions to 10 diverse audiences.
-Although 8/10 liked the second one, the principal researcher voted for the first one - The ring with ‘Helping Babies Survive’ had restrictions for open source apps.
+Ideated different versions of the logo to depict the app’s purpose with basic shapes.
+Narrowed down the options and flashed the final 3 versions to 10 diverse audiences.
+We chose the first one because the ring with ‘Helping Babies Survive’ had restrictions for open-source apps until approved by the HBS health council.

 This app and Neowarm device can not only be used by the Mother, but also by anyone in the family.
 So, to be gender-neutral, I did not add any extra cues and kept it simple with geometrical shapes.